DronetDevDesign/Dronet-DevDesign/README.md

 ## Graphic Software Used:
 * Adobe Photoshop:

-    Note: The HERO section background was created using screenshots of my own code then opened up in Photoshop and cropped.
-Layers were then created to overlap the images.
+    Note: The HERO section background was created using screenshots of my own code then opened in Photoshop then each image was cropped.
+The cropped images were then placed in separate layers so they would overlap.
 Filters were applied to achieve the dark transparent mood of the background to integrate well with the color palette chosen for the website.

 ## Services:
 ### Full-stack Development: